quekicruz/reading-notes/cssnotes.md

 *CSS allows specific colors for text*

-## There are different elements for CSSS
+## There are different elements for CSS

 1. rgb values- Expresses how much color is wanted for text
    - Ex: rgb(100,100,90)